vigneswara-propelo/harness-core/README.md

 ```

 8. Download and install protoc
+Complete this step only if you actively working with the protocol buffer files.
+Maintaining the generated code in the repo allows us to eliminate protoc dependency for developers and project that do not use it.

 Go to https://github.com/protocolbuffers/protobuf/releases and find the protoc library for your platform.
 For macOS its at https://github.com/protocolbuffers/protobuf/releases/download/v3.7.1/protoc-3.7.1-osx-x86_64.zip
 Unzip the protoc file and add the bin directory to your path.
 Below is an example